shivannis/xandr-docs-public/xandr-docs/articles/monetize/introduction-to-viewability.md

 ---
 title: Microsoft Monetize - Introduction to Viewability
-description: In this article, find an overview of viewability in digital media, why viewability is important, how it works, and current Xandr support for viewability. ms.date: 10/28/2023
+description: In this article, find an overview of viewability in digital media, why viewability is important, how it works, and current Microsoft Advertising support for viewability. ms.date: 10/28/2023
 ---

 # Microsoft Monetize - Introduction to viewability

-This page provides an overview of viewability in digital media as well as information about why viewability is important, how it works, and current Xandr support for viewability.
+This page provides an overview of viewability in digital media as well as information about why viewability is important, how it works, and current Microsoft Advertising support for viewability.

 ## What is viewability and why is it important